EricWiener/oyez-crawler/README.md

 Because of the significant file size of the transcripts they are immediately saved to files once they are parsed to reduce memory footprint.
 The crawler has only one required argument, the path to the output directory.
 The transcripts will then be saved in subdirectories organized by year with the filename being the title of the case.
 For example, if the output directory were specified to be `~/Downloads/transcripts/`, the case "Air and Liquid Systems Corp. v.
 Devries" (2018) would be saved at the path `~/Downloads/transcripts/2018/Air_and_Liquid_Systems_Corp._v._Devries.js`.
 This can of course be changed manually by editing the source code.
 If you need any assistance with this, please open an issue.

 The file names are the title of the transcript with all spaces replaced with underscores.
 This was done to avoid conflicts with hyphens that occurred in the titles originally.
+Furthermore, all backslashes ("/") will be replaced with a plus sign ("+").
+This is to avoid files being split into subdirectories unintentionally.

 You can also optionally specify the start and end years that you want to scrape to.
 The start year defaults to whatever the current year is.
 The end year defaults to 1956 (see above explanation).
 It is also possible to specify the default timeout value for requests (set the value to `0` for unlimited timeouts).